How BIM has influenced building and façade design?

 This streamlines the process of design and communicates complicated information accurately to everyone involved, allowing the joint work of architects, clients, builders, engineers, etc. to occur within a single intelligent and shared process, making it a critical workflow to increase efficiency and cross-discipline integration.

-While inherently parametric, the common approach of utilizing BIM is mainly through labor-intensive modeling.
-The usability of BIM throughout the design process is strengthened, by improving the integration of parametric driven parameters which automate the modeling workflow reducing time and therefore cost.
+While inherently parametric, the common approach of utilizing BIM is mainly through labour-intensive modelling.
+The usability of BIM throughout the design process is strengthened, by improving the integration of parametric-driven parameters which automate the modelling workflow reducing time and therefore cost.

 Efficient reuse of data or information in various forms across all disciplines is at the heart of what digital engineering is all about, not so much “Building Information Modelling” but rather “Better Information Management”, ensuring efficient reuse of project data.

-What are the requirements and differences in BIM and Parametric procedures?
+What are the requirements and differences between BIM and Parametric procedures?

 Here it is best to consider we have two separate approaches or two differing communities.
 The difference between these approaches is emphasized when focusing on the semantic meaning of created objects.